skapoor8/looper/README.md

 2. Data is stored in a MySQL database using Google CloudSQL for MySQL.
 I chose a relational database to be able to support granular analytics operations for elists.
 3. MikroORM used for modeling domain entities, handling transactions and query building.
 I chose Mikro for it's first class TypeScript support, and since it exposes a knex like query builder for highly flexible queries.
 4. Backend architecture is split into Entities, Controllers for organization
-5. API is hosted as gen 2 GCP Cloud Function
+5. API is hosted as a gen 2 GCP Cloud Function
 6. Front-end is build in angular, and served with firebase
 7. UI library used is Angular Material.
 I use prime-ng most frequently and wanted to try out angular material's API.
 8. Front-end architecture is layered